tanep3/radix256Sort/TECHNICAL_DETAILS.md

 ### 6. Proof of "Raw Array Acceleration" via PyO3
 In the Python binding, we use PyO3 to bring Rust's speed directly into the Python world.
-By directly handling the internal data of Python `list` or `numpy` arrays, we avoid interpreter overhead and provide pure native code speed.
-This serves as a prime educational example of "speeding up Python with Rust".
+Python lists are efficiently converted to Rust `Vec`s and processed natively.
+While direct memory access is possible for NumPy arrays (if implemented), this implementation serves as a prime educational example of the structural speed advantages of Rust over Python.

 ## Algorithm Principle (LSD Radix Sort)